diegomarquez/game-builder-examples/game-builder/README.md

     - Links to explanations of known errors, like requireJS
         - Single page in the website
     - Premade renderer to draw rectangles, circles lines and triangles.

+- Examples v6
+    - Add feedback about the internals of each example
+        - Pooled Objects
+        - Active Objects
+        - Pooled Sound Channels
+        - Active Sound Channels

 - Figure out how to use r.js